Authors: Dr. Jean-Paul Rodrigue and Dr. William Anderson

 Sometimes the distinction between the boundary and the border is one of precision; for example, one might say that a river defines the border between two countries, while the boundary is a precise line located somewhere on the river.
 The main point is that the border includes a set of things that facilitate (roads, bridges, ferries), prevent (fences, military installations), monitor (cameras, motion detectors), and control (border crossing facilities) movement across the boundary.
-Borders also create bottlenecks in transportation networks, which are commonly associated with a concentration cross-border flows along with a limited number of gateways.
+Borders also create bottlenecks in transportation networks, which are commonly associated with a concentration of cross-border flows along with a limited number of gateways.
 Cross-border flows in North America are particularly illustrative since they are intensive and take place at specific points of entry.
-Due to differences in air transportation regulation, air travel tends to be less expansive in the United States than Canada, inciting the use of alternative American border airports by Canadians.
+Due to differences in air transportation regulations, air travel tends to be less expensive in the United States than in Canada, inciting the use of alternative American border airports by Canadians.
 Further, a customs pre-clearance agreement exists between Canada and the United States, enabling passengers bound to the United States to clear customs at the main Canadian airports.